anshulsamar/anshulsamar.github.io/_texts/psych103.md

 hurt when the gender unit begins with three groups, but discussions mostly concern two.
 There is anger when members of the high income group use their parent's low income stories as their own.
-These reactions and others are shared in section, reflection, one on ones, and end of unit debriefs.
+These reactions and others - ranging from colorism and colonialism to arranged marriage and parenting - are shared in section, reflection, one on ones, and end of unit debriefs.

 If our institutions accepted anger in lieu of privilege, perhaps